gemshub/xgems/README.md

 make -j 3
 make demos
 ~~~
-If you use Python 3.5, in the anove commands, change "python2.7" to "python3.5".
+If you use Python 3.5, in the above commands, change "python2.7" to "python3.5".
 For compiling in the debug mode, add -DCMAKE_BUILD_TYPE=Debug as cmake parameter.

 * To execute the c++ demo: